 This Instant Pot potato soup tastes like it has been simmering for hours, but by using the pressure cooker it’s done in a flash.
 Talk about a game changer for busy families, especially during the week!

-And the best part about this hearty ‘baked’ potato soup is that it’s customizable and makes a large batch, meaning you can have soup leftovers for days!
+And the best part about making potato soup in Instant Pot is that it’s customizable and makes a large batch, meaning you can have soup leftovers for days!

 Potatoes, onion, broth, milk, bacon, butter, cheese, thyme, garlic, green onion, broth, salt and pepper.